AaronPeterOcen/ytdl-terminal/README.md

 1. Audio Inclusion: The script automatically appends +140 to the selected video format to ensure the best audio is downloaded and merged with the video.
 2. Merged Output: The merged file is output in the mp4 format for compatibility with most devices and players.
 3. Supported Sites: This script works with all websites supported by yt-dlp, including YouTube, Vimeo, and others.
+4. Please update the yt-dlp that is needed for this script to run as it will throw an error if it is not update.

 ## Contributing
     Feel free to fork this repository and submit pull requests if you'd like to improve or add features to the script.